thisisulb/SpiritHunterShamanKit/README.md

 ## A Wild Hunt inspired shaman kit that focuses on using short bows.
 ### For BG:EE, BG2:EE, EET, IWD:EE(untested)

 **WARNING This kit is quite obviously completely overpowered.
-Do not use if you want a challenging play-through**
+Do not use if you want a challenging play-through.**

 Spirit Hunters are equal parts Shaman and Hunter.
 They are skilled marksmen and can use their Shamanic Dance to summon a Spirit Hound to aid them on their hunt.